seanbrereton/EDEN/technical_manual/tech_spec.md

 ### 6.2 Installation Steps

 There are 2 different ways of installing the system.
-We recommend using the first option as it much faster and easier to use the download link.
+We recommend using the first option as it is much faster and easier to use the download link.

 #### From Download

-- Download the zip folder from ......
+- Download the zip folder from <https://gitlab.computing.dcu.ie/brerets4/2020-ca326-sbrereton-eden/blob/master/EDEN.zip>
 - Unzip the folder.
 - Open the folder and click on the file named `EDEN.exe`.
 - This will open the application.